Maulwurf-1425/Fileure/README.md

 # Standard Icon too boring?

 If you'd like a nicer icon, you can download one.
-We use [Lucide Icons](https://lucide.dev/) (The icon of Fliegere is called "folder-tree").
+We use [Lucide Icons](https://lucide.dev/) (The icon of Fliegere is called `folder-tree`).
 You can download an icon there (preferably as an SVG) and then convert it to an .ico file.
 We used [Convertio](https://convertio.co/svg-ico/) for this.

 Once you've downloaded it, go to Properties and select "Change Icon" (if a message appears, click OK).
 Now you can find and select the icon.